 If not done correctly, a patient can spend more money on medication, time lost from work going back and forth to an office.
 Many patients may go to a clinic and are told that a doctor that does root canal will be doing the root canal.
 If you do not think they are a root canal specialist, Ask!

 Many patients may think they are saving a few dollars when comparing office prices.
 You may get a quote for a root canal and it may be “cheaper”.
-But when you get to that office you may be billed “a la cart” for x-rays, pulp testing, emergency exam, laughing gas, 3-D image, etc. Now you are spending much more.
+But when you get to that office you may be billed “a la cart” that day for procedures that day along with the root canal, such as x-rays, pulp testing, emergency exam, 3-D image, etc. Now you are spending much more.
 Each procedure will be added on to your insurance and bill.
-So ask what is included.
+So, ask what is included.

 What do you get for our fee?
-If you come to the office for a consult, there will be a consult fee.
-If you have treatment with us, that fee gets put toward the root canal fee.
-If a 3-D x-ray is needed, we do not charge extra for it when doing the root canal.
-Surgeries and retreating root canals are typically slightly more expensive, the doctor will need to evaluate the tooth.
-There can be many complex issues that could cause a root canal to fail; in our office the percentage less than 2%.
+Surgery and retreating root canals are typically slightly more expensive, the doctor will need to evaluate the tooth.
+If you come to the office for root canal treatment, if we need to take any x-rays the day of the root canal, we consider that part of the root canal treatment.
+There can be many complex issues that could cause a root canal to fail; in our office the percentage is less than 2%.
 In many offices, you may be charged again.
 We don’t!
-If you had a root canal in our office, have registered and followed our post operative instructions, many times we will remedy the situation at no extra cost, even if it is years later.
+If you have a root canal in our office, have registered and followed our post-operative instructions, many times we will remedy the situation at no extra cost, even if it is years later.
 We want to earn your confidence in our office.

 Anesthesia cases have a separate fee set by the licensed anesthesiologist.
 That may be covered by your medical insurance.